 How to Keep Apple Turnover Filling from Leaking?

-No matter how well you crimp the edges, there will always be at least one turnover that leaks filling out of the edge and that is normal.
+No matter how well you crimp the edges, there will always be at least one turnover that leaks juices out of the edge and that is normal.
 A few things that help reduce leaks:

 • Crimp Tightly all along the edge where the two sheets come together